 Simposio de Hip Hop Cubano Havana (late Aug).
 Superseding the former Festival de Rap, this five-day event, whose main venue is the Casa de Cultura de Plaza in Havana’s Vedado district, has become a more studied affair with conferences, discussions and workshops but fortunately there are still live performances too, at venues around the city.

-Festival Internacional de Ballet de la Habana Havana (late Oct to early Nov; wfestivalballethabana.com).
+Festival Internacional de Ballet de la Habana Havana (late Oct to early Nov; festivalballethabana.com).
 Held in even-numbered years and presided over by Alicia Alonso and the Cuban National Ballet.
 Recent highlights have included performances by visiting Cubans Carlos Acosta and José Manuel Carreño.
 Performances take place at the Gran Teatro and Teatro Mella.

 Festival de Matamoros Son Santiago (mid to late Oct).
-This three-day festival, a tribute to the Santiago de Cuba nineteen-century musician Miguel Matamoros, draws music stars from around the country for concerts, dance competitions, workshops and seminars.
+This three-day festival, a tribute to the Santiago de Cuba nineteenth-century musician Miguel Matamoros, draws music stars from around the country for concerts, dance competitions, workshops and seminars.
 While the focus is on son, expect to see many other traditional styles of music, including salsa.

 Havana International Theatre Festival Havana (Oct–Nov; t7 833 4581, wwww.cubaescena.cult.cu).
 Excellent ten-day theatre festival showcasing classics and contemporary Cuban works as well as productions by theatre groups from Latin America, Europe and the US, with plenty of free street theatre in the city’s open spaces as well.